oslo-pm/oslo-pm.github.io/npw2018/index.md

 {% include maps.html maps_query=d.conference.where.maps_query %}

+Note that the venue is not suitable for disabled persons, as we use the second and third floor in a building without lifts.

 The tram stop "Dalsbergstien" is right oustide the venue.
 Tram 17 and 18 take you here from the city centre, with departures every fifth minute.
 It is not possible to buy tickets on board, so we recommend using the Ruter Ticket App